d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Decoder

 The decoder transformer block looks similar to the encoder transformer block.
-However, besides the two sub-layers---the multi-head attention layer and the positional encoding network, the decoder transformer block contains a third sub-layer, which applys multi-head attention on the output of the encoder stack.
+However, besides the two sub-layers---the multi-head attention layer and the positional encoding network, the decoder transformer block contains a third sub-layer, which applies multi-head attention on the output of the encoder stack.
 Similar to the encoder transformer block, the decoder transformer block employ "add and norm", i.e., the residual connections and the layer normalization to connect each of the sub-layers.

 To be specific, at timestep $t$, assume that $\mathbf x_t$ is the current input, i.e., the query.
 As illustrate in :numref:`fig_self_attention_predict`, the keys and values of the self-attention layer consist of the current query with all past queries $\mathbf x_1, \ldots, \mathbf x_{t-1}$.